-THE SCHOOLS' FOURS (CTR) First Thursday
+THE SCHOOLS' FOURS (CTR)

 Open to any number of teams of four, of any age, eligible to shoot in the Ashburton.
-A school may enter a team in both the Ashburton and the Schools' Fours in the same year, but no individual cadet may shoot in the Schools' Fours and also in the Ashburton, the Ashburton Fours, the Cadet Fours, the Cadet Pairs, the Schools' Pairs or the Reserve in the same year (but see Para 370).
+A CCF may enter a team in both the Ashburton and the Schools' Fours in the same year, but no individual cadet may shoot in the Schools' Fours and also in the Ashburton, the Ashburton Fours, the Cadet Fours, the Cadet Pairs, the Schools' Pairs or the Reserve in the same year (but see Para 370).

-Dress See Para 202.

-Distances 300, 500 and 600 yards.

-No of shots Two sighting shots and seven to count per firer at each distance.

-No of targets One per team.

-Time Limit 45 minutes at each distance.

-Prizes

 First Prize A Trophy and four NRA Gold Medals.

 Second Prize Four NRA Silver Medals if entries exceed eight.
 Third Prize Four NRA Bronze Medals if entries exceed 15.

+One outside coach is allowed for each team.